noahehall/theBookOfNoah/0current/languages/javascript/react.md

   - for global state thats accessible to any child component
   - forcibly rerenders all child components on update
-  - can be at multiple levelsand the frist context.provider can intercept & handle it
+  - can be at multiple levels and the first context.provider can intercept & handle it
     - think of the normal event bubbling logic

 - _useReducer_